 the first seven digits match the first seven digits of the respective TWC contract to indicate Board number, year, and the CCM contract alpha;

-the eighth digit uses an alpha “C,” “T,” or “D” to indicate the match type as certification, transfer, or donation; and
+the eighth digit uses the letter “C,” “T,” or “D” to indicate the match type as certification, transfer, or donation; and

 the last two digits are determined by the Board.

-For example, Subcontract 0124CCM01 could be used by Board 01 to identify the first subcontract that it funded under TWC contract 024CCM000.
+For example, subcontract 0124CCM01 could be used by Board 01 to identify the first subcontract that it funded under TWC contract 024CCM000.
 Similarly, Subcontract 2824CCM05 could be used by Board 28 to identify the fifth subcontract that it funded under TWC contract 2824CCM000.

 This system facilitates the tracking of funds by TWC grant award contract.